wp-plugins/amazon-auto-links/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.1.3 =
+In this version, hopefully, we get rid of the error, "Could not locate admin.php" and support for the new WordPress version 3.5.

 = 1.1.2 =
 In this version, a bug was fixed, which debug outputs were shown.